wpdiscussionboard/wp-discussion-board/readme.txt

 * Get closer to your users - a forum is a priceless way of learning more about what makes your users tick, whether the forum is support-based or just a general community discussion board.
 * Market more effectively - when users register for your forum, they are providing you with their email address, meaning that you have a great opportunity to market directly to people you know are interested in your offering.

-If you'd like some more information about forums, what they are, and why you'd want one, there's a substantial article on our website on [how to add a forum in WordPress](https://pluginrepublic.com/how-to-add-a-forum-to-wordpress/).

 = Documentation =

-Full documentation and guidance on getting started with the plugin and on its features is [here](https://discussionboard.pro/documentation/).
+Full documentation and guidance on getting started with the plugin and on its features is [here](https://wpdiscussionboard.com/docs/).

 = Is there a Pro version? =

-Oh yes, there's a [Pro version](https://discussionboard.pro/) to give you even more possibilities with your forum.
+Oh yes, there's a [Pro version](https://wpdiscussionboard.com) to give you even more possibilities with your forum.
 Features include:

 * Multiple Discussion Boards for different subjects
 * Set statuses for topics, e.g. 'Resolved', 'Open', etc